-School-Age and Before- or After-School Programs (Chapter 744): §§744.1301, 744.1303, 744.1305, 744.1309, 744.1311
+School-Age and Before- or After-School Programs (Chapter 744): §§744.1301, 744.1303, 744.1305, 744.1309, 744.1311 service training for caregivers to include developmental stages of children and age appropriate activities for children.
+In child care homes, the primary caregiver is required to show proof of training in understanding early childhood brain development and the developmental stages of children before becoming registered or licensed.

 Describe any variations in training requirements for this topic.
 Do training requirements vary by category of care (i.e. Center, FCC, In-home), licensing status (i.e. licensed, license-exempt), or the age of the children in care?

-Licensed child care center, school-age, before-, and after-school program, and licensed and registered child care home standards require handling and storage of hazardous materials and the appropriate disposal of bio-contaminants be covered in orientation and annual training.
-For Homes this proof of training is required for the primary caregiver in minimum qualifications.
+Licensed child care center, school-age, before-, and after-school program standards require pre-